TheSCREWEDSoftware/Robocopy/README.md

-I wanted to share this with a friend, google doesn't let me because is a virus.
-Discord doesn't let me because is a virus.
+I wanted to share this with a friend, google drive doesn't let me because is a virus (zip file).
+Discord doesn't let me because is a virus (zip file).
 The ducker forgot his Telegram password so he can't use telegram.
 So github it is.
 You're free to run a virus tool on this for "virus".